filecoin-station/core/README.md

 	 :artificial_satellite:
 	<br>
 	<br>
-	Checker
+	Checker Node
 	<br>
 	<br>
 	<br>
 </h1>

-> Checker is a node implementation for the
+> Checker Node is a node implementation for the
 > [Checker Network](https://checker.network), suitable for running on all kinds
 > of servers..